 See the next section's Shell Setting Reference to understand why each setting is made.

 The shell environment on macOS and Linux requires the environment variable settings shown in this section.
-TIBCO recommends configuring your shell environment by using the sb-config --env and sb-config --java-home commands, as described in the Linux and macOS sections above.
+It is the best practice to configure your shell environment by using the sb-config --env and sb-config --java-home commands, as described in the Linux and macOS sections above.

 The first set of variables are set by the sb-config --env command: